SK-EID/dds-documentation/docs/api/api_docs.md

 If it is necessary to fetch signer's certificate before signing (for example, to incorporate the certificate in the document prior to signing), the GetMobileCertificate operation can be used.

-This operation locates the signer's certificate, fetches an OCSP response and sends the signing request to the signer's mobile device.
+This operation locates the signer's certificate and sends the signing request to the signer's mobile device (since 3.10 MobileSignHash doesn't request for OCSP).
 An active session is not required.

 The status of the hash signing process is checked in ClientServer mode with the GetMobileSignHashStatusV2 operation.
 Note!
 Before sending the first status request, it is recommended to wait at least 10 seconds, as the signing process cannot finish faster due to human and technology factors.
 Mobile-ID transactions will time out in 4 minutes or less.